 If you want to use the wheel of emotions to help your kids with emotional regulation, it’s important to ensure they understand it first.

-No matter where you decide to display it, once you have it easily accessible, you can choose how to integrate it into your daily lives.
-For example, the whole family could take turns explaining their feelings at dinner time, or you could have kids in your class chart their feelings every morning.
+For example, the whole family could take turns explaining their feelings at dinner time, or you could have your students chart their feelings every morning.
 This can also work in conjunction with journal prompts.

-The best way to normalize the feelings wheel and make it seem appealing is to let the kids see adults using it.
-So, as a parent or teacher, it’s very important to use the wheel of emotions healthily in front of them.
-This can help them get comfortable with the feelings wheel.
-More importantly, it can show them that adults have all kinds of feelings and that it’s okay to feel those “negative” emotions.
+So, as a parent or teacher, it’s very important to use the wheel of emotions in front of them.
+More importantly, it can show them that adults have all kinds of feelings too, and that feeling those “negative” emotions is okay.

 You can also talk them through how you might process your emotions when you have negative feelings like anger or sadness.
 We want to normalize those feelings.